 Sheftic Pressure Board

-My first introduction to a pressure mat was eight years ago at the PGA Merchandise show.
+My first introduction to a pressure mat was ten years ago at the PGA Merchandise show.
 Right there, I made an important decision that understanding the player’s interaction with the ground was going to be the wave of the future.
 I took it upon myself to become a knowledgeable professional in regards to Ground Force Reactions and how to apply the principles into my teaching of the golf swing.

 In the beginning, there was zero information about how to use the ground.
 Though trial and error, these types of questions came up.
 What does shifting pressure mean?
 What is the correct amount?
 How much should a golfer shift their pressure?
 What is the proper timing of a pressure shift?
 These questions along with others started to come up and little by little I started to find answers to my questions.